-By sheer luck and timing, we were able to visit The Flower Fields at Carlsbad Ranch, featuring 50 acres of stunning color, which is open from March-mid May each year.
-Bring your camera and view the most eye-popping display of flowers, while the workers buzz around keeping things in total perfection.
-Take a ride on antique tractor wagons around the grounds.
+By sheer luck and timing, we were able to visit The Flower Fields at Carlsbad Ranch, featuring 50 acres of stunning color.
+The fields are open from March through mid-May each year.
+Bring your camera and view the most eye-popping display of flowers, while the workers buzz around keeping things perfect.
+Take a ride on antique tractor wagons around the Flower Fields grounds.
 The American flag of flowers is quite impressive with its red, white, and blue petunias.
-For children, Field of Flowers features activities such as arts & crafts, a playground, and a Sweet Pea maze.
+Kid’s activities include arts & crafts, a playground, and a Sweet Pea maze.

-Last, but not least, we did the VIP tour of the San Diego Zoo.
-Not only do you get your own personal guide, but they take you behind the scenes so you can see many animals up close and personal.
-The San Diego Zoo is one of the best known and admired zoos in the United States.
-We learned many jobs that the zookeepers do and how they care for the animals.
-The San Diego Zoo VIP Tour also included a bus ride through the entire park so you do not miss a thing.
+Last, but not least, we did the VIP tour of the San Diego Zoo, a 99-acre facility.
+Not only does it provide your own personal guide, but it also takes you behind-the-scenes with many animals.
+The San Diego Zoo is one of the best known and most admired zoos in the United States.
+We learned about the zookeeper’s jobs and how they care for the animals.
+The San Diego Zoo VIP Tour also included a bus ride through the entire park so you don’t miss a thing.

-It was amazing for me, an animal lover, to learn the top notch care the animals receive and hear how much time is spent in simple things such as figuring out how much and what types of eucalyptus koalas can have and what bedding materials will not irritate their skin.
-We got to feed the camels and see a few of the 70 koala’s that the San Diego Zoo owns, that were not currently on display.
-My favorite was the 1900 pound camel, “Mongo”, who was so friendly and loved showing off for us.
+It was amazing for me, an animal lover, to learn about the top-notch care the animals receive and hear about the details of it.
+Simple things included figuring out how much and what types of eucalyptus koalas can have and what bedding materials will not irritate their skin.
+We got to feed camels and see several koala bears that the San Diego Zoo owns, that were not currently on display.
+My favorite part of the tour was meeting Mongo, a 1,900 lb. camel who loved showing off for us.

 I truly love Southern California and am glad to have added some new areas to my travels.
 The diversity of all the different cities in California never ceases to astound me.

-Bonus: There is great upscale shopping in the area including: Carlsbad Premium Outlets (Le Creuset, Lacoste, Banana Republic, etc.), Fashion Valley Mall (Sak’s, Nordstrom, Neiman Marcus), UTC- University Towne Center (Nordstrom, Crate & Barrel, See’s Candies, Williams Sonoma Grande Cuisine).
+Bonus: The shopping is fantastic; try out the Carlsbad Premium Outlets (Le Creuset, Lacoste, Banana Republic.), Fashion Valley Mall (Sak’s, Nordstrom, Neiman Marcus), University Towne Center (Nordstrom, Crate & Barrel, See’s Candies, Williams Sonoma Grande Cuisine).

-Tip: Have dinner at one the Vigilucci restaurants around the Carlsbad area.
-There are 6 or 7 to choose from.
-I recommend Vigilucci’s Steak & Seafood as my favorite.
-Try the Asparagus & Salmon Pappardelle.
-YUM!
-They also have a Sunday brunch.
+Tip: Dine at one the many Vigilucci restaurants around the Carlsbad area.
+I recommend Vigilucci’s Steak & Seafood for the delicious steaks and great pasta dishes.
+My favorite is the Asparagus & Salmon Pappardelle.

-FYI: If you have been to other aquariums, skip the very small Birch Aquarium at Scripps in La Jolla.
+FYI: If you have been to other aquariums across the country, skip the small Birch Aquarium at Scripps in La Jolla.
 We found it quite boring.

 Check out our other California destination posts: